 Project Concept

 Creating documentary projects focused on transgender subjects is always difficult because normalised journalistic conventions can subtly reinforce transphobic ideas.
-Early in the ideation phase for this project, I read Julia Serano's Whipping Girl, which emphasised this.
+Early in the ideation phase for this project, I read Julia Serano's Whipping Girl and Shon Faye's The Transgender Issue, which both emphasised this.
 At that point, I decided to design a project that would be focused on trans people, but not directly about transition or trans activism.

 BRANDING AND SKETCHES